Mihir2405-G/SKILLLAB_PROR-2026-VESDivas/README.md

 ## 6.2 High-Level System Description

-Explain how the system works in simple terms.

-Include:

 Input
 In this system, the input stage consists of sensors that collect data from the surrounding environment.
 The IR sensor detects the presence of a vehicle at the entry gate by sending a digital signal when an object is nearby.
 The ultrasonic sensor measures the distance of an object using sound waves and determines whether a parking slot is occupied or free.
 In general, input devices provide signals or data to the system for further processing .
 These inputs act as the initial trigger for the system’s operation.